 Let the cookies rest on the cookie sheet for 7 or 8 minutes and then transfer to cooling racks.
 Store in an airtight container after all the cookies have cooled.

 These cookies are meant to be shared.
 Make a large batch and give some to neighbors, friends or strangers walking down the street.
 They will love you.
-Maybe not so much with the strangers, but your friends and neighbors will love you.
+Maybe not so much the strangers, but your friends and neighbors will love you.
 And your kids will think you’re the best mom ever, and who doesn’t need that every now and then?

 - 3 cups all-purpose flour (I only use White Lily, which has a low protein content.
 If you're using flour with a higher protein content such as King Arthur or Pillsbury it may affect the results.)